cata-11/vue-shop-learning/README.md

 ### Online Store
-A single page web application created with Vue JS using Vuex and Vue-Router.
+A single page application created with Vue JS using Vuex and Vue-Router.